asiisii/asiisii/README.md

 </p>

 <p align="center">
   &nbsp; &nbsp; &nbsp; Passionate software engineer with a background in Computer Information Systems and a love for creating innovative solutions.
 Experienced in frontend and full-stack development, my tech stack includes React, React Native, FastAPI, Next.js, Node.js, Express.js, MongoDB, PostgreSQL, and more.
-Winner of a solo frontend engineer hackathon, committed to building a brighter tech-driven future."
+Winner of a solo frontend engineer hackathon, committed to building a brighter tech-driven future.
 </p>

 <p align="center">